 The next time you go grocery shopping, look at the label of everything you put into your basket.
 Take a quick look at the calories, serving size, fat, carbohydrates, fiber, and protein in the food, and then make your way to the ingredients section.

-That doesn’t mean I don’t use supplements myself – I do.
-However, I use them to compliment my already good nutrition.
+I use very few supplements myself .
+I use them to compliment my already good nutrition.
 Even still, I limit my supplements to the basics.
 I don’t use stimulants or any other fat burners.
 Some of these cause more harm than good.
 Instead, I use supplements that better my health while helping me reach my goals.

-Besides a daily multivitamin, I supplement with omega-3 oils by taking Carlson’s lemon flavored fish oil, and I also take Now Foods whey protein isolate (when I was using protein powder).
-Both of these go into my post-workout shake along with oats, a frozen banana, and a handful of spinach blended with water.
-It makes a highly nutritious post-workout meal, and it tastes like a banana-nut smoothie.
+Besides a daily multivitamin, I supplement with omega-3 oils by taking Carlson’s lemon flavored fish oil, and occasionally I also take Now Foods whey protein isolate when I need a convenient meal.
+Both of these might go into my post-workout shake along with oats or some frozen berries, a frozen banana, and a handful of spinach blended with water.
+It makes a highly nutritious post-workout meal.

 3.1 Train with Intensity